jleong-openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

    of sync with actual problem scores.
-For example, if the course team changes a released problem's total possible points, learners who submitted answers to the problem before the change will have grades on the **Progress** page that do not reflect the problem's new total point.
+For example, if the course team changes a released problem's total possible points, learners who submitted answers to the problem before the change will have grades on the **Progress** page that do not reflect the problem's new total points.
 This asynchronicity will remain until either the course team rescores the changed problem, or learners resubmit the problem.